ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 Surprise!
 The simplest test fails.
 This testing framework is a waste of time! :(

 Joke!
 Don't leave yet!
-By default My Tested ASP.NET Core MVC requires a **"TestStartup"** file at the root of the test assembly so let's add one.
+By default, My Tested ASP.NET Core MVC requires a **"TestStartup"** file at the root of the test assembly so let's add one.
 Write the following code in it:

 ```c#
 namespace MusicStore.Test